Abdev314/Video2Notes-AI/README.md

   id=1,
   start_time=0.0,
   end_time=58.29,
-  transcript="Redis, an in-memory multi-model database...",   # from step 4
+  transcript="spoken text recognized from the video...",   # from step 4 frame_path="output/frames/segment_001.jpg",              # from step 5
-  frame_path="output/frames/segment_001.jpg",                 # from step 5
+  title="LLM-generated chapter title",                     # from step 6
-  title="Introduction to Redis",                              # from step 6
+  summary="LLM-generated summary of this segment...",      # from step 6
-  summary="Redis is a fast in-memory database...",            # from step 6 key_points=["Sub-millisecond latency", ...],                # from step 6
+  key_points=["LLM-generated key point", ...],             # from step 6
 )
 ```